For those more advanced guys (and for those trying to learn), here's a list of the methods

 Returns: The full running config of the device.

 Description: This method returns the config.
-It simply does a "show running-config" and returns the results in an array, one line per element.
+It simply does a "show running-config" and

 Example: